ciechowoj/ciechowoj.github.io/A Case for p0424r2 - Sane C++ Serialization.md

     {"position":{"x":1,"y":2,"z":3},"radius":4}

 A more elaborate implementation (which includes de-serialization) of the idea can be found in [this](https://github.com/ciechowoj/haste-json) repository.
-It handles the teaser code from the beginning of the post.
+It handles the teaser code from the beginning of the post (the string literals as the template parameters are emulated using an ugly macro, see below).

 ### Before You Get Too Excited